Particular/docs.particular.net/samples/outbox/multi-tenant/sample.md

 snippet:ReplaceOpenSqlConnection

 #### Propagating the tenant information downstream

 Finally the `PropagateTenantIdBehavior` behavior makes sure that tenant information is not lost and all outgoing messages have the same tenant ID as the message being processed.

 snippet:PropagateTenantId

-This behavior also needs to be registered with `BusConfiguration`
+This behavior also needs to be registered a configuration time.

 snippet:RegisterPropagateTenantIdBehavior